What’s in Your Bin?

 Aluminium & Steel Cans 4 Food tins, soda cans

-Glass Bottles & Jars 4 Wine, beer bottles, condiment jars
+Glass Bottles & Jars 4 Wine, beer bottles, and condiment jars

 Waste Type Weight